Leases

 64 Sidney Street, Cambridge, Massachusetts Lease

 In July 2021, the Company entered into a non-cancelable operating lease to sublease office space located at 64 Sidney Street, Cambridge, Massachusetts.
 The lease commenced in April 2022 and contained escalating monthly rental payments.
-The lease term expired in April 2025.
-The lease required the Company to share in prorated expenses and property taxes based on actual amounts incurred.
+The lease term expires in April 2025.
+The Company has a right to extend the lease for one additional six-month period at a market rate, which is not probable of being exercised by the Company.
+The lease requires the Company to share in prorated expenses and property taxes based on actual amounts incurred.

 60 First Street, Cambridge, Massachusetts Lease

-In November 2021, the Company entered into a lease for three floors of office and laboratory space at 60 First Street, Cambridge, Massachusetts, with rent commencing in March 2024, subject to any credits pursuant to the terms of the lease, or the 60 First Street Lease.
+In November 2021, the Company entered into a lease for three floors of office and laboratory space at 60 First Street, Cambridge, Massachusetts, with rent commencing in March 2024, subject to any credits pursuant to the terms of the lease (the “60 First Street Lease”).
 Subsequent to the initial non-cancelable term of the lease of ten years, the Company has an option to extend the lease for an additional period of ten years with the rent during the extension term being the then fair market rent.
-The Company secured the lease with a $13.1 million security deposit, which was recorded as restricted cash on the consolidated balance sheets as of December 31, 2025 and 2024.
+The Company secured the lease with a $13.1 million security deposit, which was recorded as restricted cash on the consolidated balance sheets as of December 31, 2024 and December 31, 2023.

 Accounting Considerations